 Eckart Heiligers | Piano

 studied under Karl-Heinz Kämmerling in Hanover and Leon Fleisher in Baltimore (USA).
-His achievements earned numerous scholarships early on from the Studienstiftung des Deutschen Volkes, the German Academic Exchange Service (DAAD), the Deutscher Musikwettbewerb as well as a France Graage Performance Scholarship.
+His achievements earned numerous scholarships early on from the Studienstiftung des Deutschen Volkes, the German Academic Exchange Service (DAAD), the German Music Competition as well as a France Graage Performance Scholarship.
 Eckart Heiligers delivered award-winning performances at numerous international competitions in Vercelli, Athens, Salt Lake City, Oslo and others.
-His concert work is characterised by tremendous breadth as he regularly performs as a soloist, chamber musician and vocal accompanist.
+His concert work is characterized by tremendous breadth as he regularly performs as a soloist, chamber musician and vocal accompanist.
 He also serves as professor for piano and chamber music at the Zurich University of the Arts.
 His work also has him offering master classes both in Germany and abroad as well as participating as a jury member at international music competitions.

 Ulf Schneider | Violin